awsdocs/amazon-comprehend-developer-guide/doc_source/prep-classifier-data-multi-class.md

 To train a custom classifier, you can provide training data as a two\-column CSV file\.
 In it, labels are provided in the first column, and documents are provided in the second\.

 Classes can be any valid UTF\-8 string\.
 We suggest classes that are clear and don't overlap in meaning\.
-They can have white space, and the can consist of multiple words connected by underscores or hyphens\.
+They can have white space, and they can consist of multiple words connected by underscores or hyphens\.

 Training documents must end with \\n or \\r\\n and be valid UTF\-8 in a CSV file\.